Tonsil cancer is a type of oropharyngeal cancer. These cancers affect the mouth and throat.

 The tonsils are part of the immune system.
-They defend the body against bacteria and viruses that enter the mouth or throat.
+They help defend the body against bacteria and viruses that enter the mouth and throat.

-Tonsil cancer begins with cancerous cells or a tumor in the tonsils.
-It can still affect people who have had their tonsils removed, as some tissue is often left behind after surgery.
+Tonsil cancer begins when cancerous cells develop in the tonsils.
+It can occur in people who have had their tonsils removed, as some tonsil tissue often remains after surgery.

-The tonsils are found towards the back of the throat, one on either side.
-Each tonsil is made up of a collection of lymphoid tissue.
-This is tissue containing lymphocytes, which are cells that fight off disease.
+The tonsils sit toward the back of the throat, one on either side.
+They consist of lymphoid tissue, which contains lymphocytes, cells that fight off disease.

-Tonsils catch and destroy bacteria and viruses.
-They can change in size and often swell with blood to help trap germs, such as when someone has a cold.
+The tonsils catch and destroy bacteria and viruses.
+They can change in size and often swell with blood to help trap germs, such as when a person has a cold.

-Listed below are some of the symptoms that may indicate tonsil cancer:
+Here are some symptoms that may indicate tonsil cancer: